Discipline for Young Toddlers

 - When you set a limit, move in close and be kind but firm, and back it up physically, by for instance picking him up in the parking lot if he doesn't want to hold your hand.

 - Plan that every time you set a limit he will have a reaction, and you will need to "hear" that reaction with loving compassion.
 That is the only way he will come to accept your limits.
-If you don't, he will keep fighting with you to get his way.
+If you don't, he will keep fighting with you to get you to understand.
+Rage never dissipates until it feels heard.

 - If cries, that's fine.
 That's how he processes his disappointment, sadness and anger.
 Hold him and empathize while he gets it off his chest.
 Once he feels understood, he'll be more cooperative.